osmlab/name-suggestion-index/README.md

 ## name-suggestion-index

-Canonical common brand names for OpenStreetMap
+Canonical features for OpenStreetMap

 ### What is it?

-The goal of this project is to maintain a [canonical](https://en.wikipedia.org/wiki/Canonicalization) list of commonly used names for suggesting consistent spelling and tagging of features in OpenStreetMap.
+The goal of this project is to maintain a [canonical](https://en.wikipedia.org/wiki/Canonicalization) list of commonly used features for suggesting consistent spelling and tagging in OpenStreetMap.

 [Watch the video](https://2019.stateofthemap.us/program/sat/mapping-brands-with-the-name-suggestion-index.html) from our talk at State of the Map US 2019 to learn more about this project!

 ### Browse the index

-You can browse the index at <https://nsi.guide/> to see which brands are missing Wikidata links, or have incomplete Wikipedia pages.
+You can browse the index at <https://nsi.guide/> to see which featrues are missing Wikidata links, or have incomplete Wikipedia pages.

 ### How it's used